JoshLudahl/test-dashboard-service/README.md

 ## Troubleshooting
 - If `./gradlew run` fails, ensure you have Java 21 installed and on your PATH.
 - If Grafana login fails, make sure the `docker compose up -d` step completed and you’re visiting http://localhost:3000.
-- If “Save & Test” for the Grafana data source fails, confirm InfluxDB is running (http://localhost:8086) and that you used:
+- If “Save & Test” for the Grafana data source fails, confirm InfluxDB is running (http://localhost:8086) and that you used Flux with:
-  - Database: `telegraf`
+  - Organization matching `INFLUXDB_ORG` in docker.env (default `my-org`)
-  - User: `telegraf`
+  - Token equal to `INFLUXDB_TOKEN` in docker.env
-  - Password: `telegraf_password`
+  - Default Bucket `telegraf`
 - To reset the stack, run:
   - `docker compose down -v` (removes volumes), then
   - `docker compose up -d` again.